AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

 soon as is practicable.

-2. Only elected members of PDC may have voting rights; co!opted members do not.
+2. Only elected members of PDC may have voting rights; co-opted members do not.

-3. Co!opted members will serve a term of two years, beginning from the election of committee members immediately preceding their co-option.
+3. Co-opted members will serve a term of two years, beginning from the election of committee members immediately preceding their co-option.

-4. Neither the Constitution nor the Standing Orders for PDC currently contain any mechanism for removing co!opted members, and so SOC cannot give a conclusive answer to this question.
+4. Neither the Constitution nor the Standing Orders for PDC currently contain any mechanism for removing co-opted members, and so SOC cannot give a conclusive answer to this question.

 #### Response to CD re Leadership Terms Following Autumn Conference 2021